I’m currently a researcher at the Shorenstein Center on Media, Policy and Politics, where I study the spread of disinformation online.

-Currently a graduate student in MIT’s Comparative Media Studies program, I’m researching how journalists do their work, how society talks about public health issues, and how all of this is changing given digital shifts and transitions.
-I also conduct research in MIT’s ArchiMedia lab.
-We’re exploring the relationships between reasoning, pedagogy, and communication practices across disciplines.
+I was previously a graduate student in MIT’s Comparative Media Studies program, where I researched how journalists do their work, how society talks about public health issues, and how all of this is changing given digital shifts and transitions.
+I also worked in MIT’s ArchiMedia lab, which explores the relationships between reasoning, pedagogy, and communication practices across disciplines.

 I use words and technology to turn ideas into actualities — in more ways than one.